OnlyBelter/dj-rest/tutorial/READMD.md

+## About
-# this project is following the official document of [Django REST Framework](http://www.django-rest-framework.org/tutorial/1-serialization/)
+This project is following the official document of [Django REST Framework](http://www.django-rest-framework.org/tutorial/1-serialization/)

 ## Requirement